 Rigid PCB shipments declined 27.4% and bookings were down 13.0% in August 2009 from August 2008.
 Year-to-date, rigid PCB shipments were down 28.7% and bookings fell by 26.9%.
 Compared to the previous month, rigid PCB shipments grew by 4.8% and rigid bookings increased 12.2%.
 The book-to-bill (B:B) ratio for the North American rigid PCB industry in August 2009 remained above parity at 1.09.

 For rigid PCBs and flexible circuits combined, industry shipments in August 2009 decreased 26.5% from August 2008 and orders booked decreased 11.7% from August 2008.
-Year-to-date, combined industry shipments were down 27.0% and bookings were down 25.7%.
+Year-to-date, combined industry were down 27.0% and bookings were down 25.7%.
 Compared to the previous month, combined industry shipments for August 2009 increased 4.5% and bookings went up 13.1%.
-The combined (rigid and flex) industry B:B in August 2009 held steady at 1.07.
+The combined (rigid and flex) industry B:B in August 2009 held steady at 1.07, which is interesting.